Prepping On A Budget With A Lunch At McDonald's

 The key is consistency: treat your $20 contribution as non-negotiable, and let small, steady actions add up over time.

 Remember that your plan should reflect the needs and preferences of the people who will rely on it.
 Rotate items, shop smart, and adjust based on sales or substitutions like rice for wheat.
-Along the way, don’t forget the basics beyond food: water, vitamins, and hygiene items are equally critical to comfort and health.
+Also, don’t forget the basics beyond food such as water, vitamins, and hygiene items are equally critical to comfort and health.

 Happy prepping, and here’s to building peace of mind one $20 week at a time!